 Western sports were becoming increasingly popular during the period of American influence.

 And the American-educated Ylanan fostered the development of such sports.
-In 1924 he coached David Nepomuceno, a sprinter who, at the 1924 Paris Olympics, became the first-ever Filipino Olympian.
+In 1924 he coached David Nepomuceno, a sprinter who became the first-ever Filipino Olympian at the 1924 Paris Olympics.

-Especially relevant was the fact that the country sent a two-man delegation comprising Ylanan as the sole official and Nepomuceno as the sole athlete.
+Especially relevant was the fact that the country sent a two-person delegation comprising Ylanan as the sole official and Nepomuceno as the sole athlete.

 While he also helped create the National Collegiate Athletic Association that year.